lucky-rydar/pico-lang/README.md

 ### Memory

 * stack (for using stack you have two instructions: push, pop)
-* registers (to set value you can use "set" instruction and to get value from register just type %<register name>)
+* registers (to set value you can use "set" instruction and to get value from register just type %[egister name])
 * static memory (when you type as an argument some number on compile time it will be saved at the end of compiled file and got special address)

 ### Compiled file structure